of days smoke from wildfires failed to meet federal, health-based air quality standards

 Like much of the western U.S., our region has seen an increase in the number of unhealthy air quality days caused by wildfire smoke.
-During three of the last four years, smoke from wildfires resulted in 42 days of unhealthy air in the Spokane County metro area.
+During four of the last five years, smoke from wildfires resulted in 44 days of unhealthy air in the Spokane County metro area.

 # of days smoke from wildfires failed to meet federal, health-based air quality standards

 Often the wildfire smoke that affects our local air quality is from fires hundreds or thousands of miles from a fire.
 While we can't predict what the smoke impacts will be this summer, we can be prepared.
 Below are some recommendations and on the left are links to additional resources.

 - Start preparing now.
 Don’t wait until the smoke arrives.
 Early preparation can help mitigate impacts on your home and community.

 - While inhaling smoke isn't good for anyone, some people are especially sensitive and more likely to experience health problems related to wildfire smoke.
 These people should consult with their healthcare team to create a plan prior to wildfire season: